Minor in Comic Studies

-Comic Studies has come to San Francisco State University, and now, you'll be able to receive a minor in Comic Studies!
+Comic Studies has come to San Francisco State University, and now, you'll be able to receive a minor in Comic Studies or a certificate in Creative Nonfiction Comics Making!

 Program Outcomes: